instadeepai/Mava/README.md

 It should be noted that in all cases Mava is trained using a NVIDIA Quadro RTX 4000 with 8GB Memory.

-In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the _speed_ in total training wallclock time of Mava against [EPyMARL][epymarl] on a simple Robotic Warehouse tasks with 2 and 4 agents. **It should be noted in this case that we are not trying to achieve optimal performance on EPyMARL** but using the framework as a means to illustrate the speed increases that are possible with using end-to-end Jax-based systems.
+In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the _speed_ in total training wallclock time of Mava against [EPyMARL][epymarl] on simple [Robotic Warehouse][rware] (RWARE) tasks with 2 and 4 agents. **It should be noted in this case that we are not trying to achieve optimal performance on EPyMARL** but using the framework as a means to illustrate the speed increases that are possible with using end-to-end Jax-based systems.
+In both cases, systems have been trained up to 20 million total environment steps with 16 vectorised environments.

 <p align="center">
     <a href="docs/images/rware_results/ff_mappo_tiny2ag.png">